Eclipses happen every six months due to a tight alignment with Sun, Moon, Earth and the Nodes.

 Lights Switched Off and On

 It can feel as if momentarily the lights have gone out and when they’re switched back on we see something differently.
-Eclipses might bring floods of intuition and become opportunities to sit and feel into the emotional multi-threads of past, present, future.
+Eclipses are often intuitive opportunities to sit and feel into the emotional multi-threads of past, present, future.

-Sometimes, like lights switched on at a surprise party, life throws us a celebration for finally completing a soul task, one that might’ve been in progress for lifetimes, and gives us a fresh new start (as if the soul has graduated and is given a promotion).
+Sometimes, like lights switched on at a surprise party, life throws us a celebration as if the soul has completed a task, and new connections are on offer.

 The hidden soul side to eclipses makes them quite fascinating.
-We often get a feeling that change is in the air, and see destiny at play in our own and others’ lives during eclipse seasons.
+We often get a feeling that change is in the air, and see destiny at play in our own and others’ lives.